 - Type 2 General Permits require a Notice of Intent (NOI) and are generally valid for five years.

-- Type 3 General Permits require a Notice of Intent (NOI) and are valid for five years.
+- Type 3 General Permits require a NOI and are valid for five years.
 The applicant must receive a written verification from the department before operating.

 Discharges to Groundwater

-You need to obtain an Aquifer Protection Permit (APP) if you own or operate a facility that discharges a pollutant either directly to an aquifer or to the land surface or to the vadose zone (the area between land surface and the water table where the moisture content is less than saturation) in such a manner that there is a reasonable probability that the pollutant will reach an aquifer.
+You need to obtain an Aquifer Protection Permit (APP) if you own or operate a facility that discharges a pollutant either directly to an aquifer or to the land surface or to the vadose zone in such a manner that there is a reasonable probability that the pollutant will reach an aquifer.
 ADEQ will help you determine if the facility qualifies for a general permit or exemption upon request.

 - Surface impoundments, pits, ponds, and lagoons

 - Solid waste disposal facilities (generally regulated by the Solid Waste Management, except for mining overburden and wall rock that has not been subject to mine leaching operations

 - Facilities adding pollutants to a salt dome, salt beds, or salt formations, drywells, underground caves, or mines

 - Mine tailings piles and ponds